DeanPhillipsOKC/soc-to-video/README.md

 The app generates the entire narrative as one continuous audio file, which preserves natural prosody, emotional flow, and prevents the robotic/disjointed quality of generating scenes separately.
 You'll manually sync this with your images in CapCut, giving you full creative control over timing and pacing.

+### Video Generation

+**NEW:** Generate videos instead of static images using Google's Veo 3.1 Fast API.

+**How it works:**
+- Uses the fast Veo 3.1 model for better cost/performance balance
+- The app estimates video duration based on word count (average speaking rate: 2.5 words/second)
+- Scenes longer than 8 seconds require video extensions:
+  - Initial video: 8 seconds
+  - Each extension: adds 7 seconds
+  - Example: A 25-second scene requires 1 initial generation + 3 extensions = 4 API calls
+- Videos are generated with the same abstract, contemplative visual style as images
+- No text/words appear in videos

+**Important considerations:**
+- **Time**: Each API call takes 11 seconds to 6 minutes.
+A 16-scene video with extensions could take **several hours** to generate.
+- **Cost**: Veo 3.1 API calls are more expensive than image generation.
+Check [Google's pricing](https://ai.google.dev/pricing) for current rates.
+- **Quality**: High-fidelity 720p videos with generated audio and cinematic visuals.

+**When to use videos vs images:**
+- Use **images** for fast iteration, low cost, or when you're still experimenting
+- Use **videos** for final, high-quality content when you're ready to commit time and budget

 ### Image Regeneration

 After generating all assets, you can regenerate individual images with custom prompts: